lagodiuk/lagodiuk.github.io/_posts/2017-04-16-random_walks_in_a_hexagon.md

 So far we have discussed only the neat recurrence relations for the hexagon, but what about other kinds of polygons?

-Well, we were able to improve the complexity of the solution, but we have lost the universality of the developed solutions - it turns out, that for each kind of polygon we need to derive its own linear recurrence relation.
+Well, we were able to reduce the complexity of the solution, but we have lost the universality of the developed solutions - it turns out, that for each kind of polygon we need to derive its own linear recurrence relation.

-I have derived linear recurrence relations for a couple of different kinds of polygons, and below is a table with recurrence relations for the various kinds of polygons:
+I have derived linear recurrence relations for a couple of different kinds of polygons, and below is provided a table with recurrence relations for the various kinds of polygons:

 | |Type|Recurrence relation|
 |---|---|---|